 Holistic Nursing Salary

 Salaries for graduates of holistic nursing school vary depending on your job title and level of education in nursing.
-According to the BLS, the median national annual salary for registered nurses is $71,730, while licensed practical and licensed vocational nurses earned $46,240.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 Search nurse salaries for your state below.